 Architectural Professional Practice will elaborate on the concepts presented in ARCH 120 Introduction to Architecture and ARCH 123 Architectural Principles.
 This course will expand on the concepts of ethics in professional practice and how they relate to all aspects of design and construction.
 Topics will include the architectural practice as it relates to education, internship, emerging professionals, licensure and registration.
-1 hr. lecture/wk.
+This course is only offered in the spring semester.1 hr. lecture/wk.

 Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$25 to \$100.